 -

-Your last name is the key to the history of the genus
+Your surname is the key to your family history

-The study of names is a journey into the past that can tell about the fate of ancestors, their habits, life, even place of residence.
-Sometimes one word in the passport opens a centuries -old family legend.
+Researching surnames is a journey into the past that can tell us about the fate of ancestors, their habits, lifestyle, and even their place of residence.
+Sometimes just one word in a passport reveals a centuries-old family legend.